 If they're so inclined, shoppers can squeal down the aisle at these supermarkets.
 Piggly Wiggly Midwest operates a leading grocery store chain with about 115 locations in Wisconsin and northern Illinois under the Piggly Wiggly and Butera banners.
 About 20 stores are company-owned and -operated while the rest are franchised; Piggly Wiggly Midwest supplies all of its stores from two distribution centers.
-The corporate stores account for a bit more than 20% of total sales.
+The corporate stores account for a bit more than 16% of total sales.
 The grocery wholesaler and retailer has been converting its corporate-owned stores into franchise operations.
 Piggly Wiggly Midwest traces its roots back to the early 1900s; it is owned by CEO Paul Butera.